cloudposse/terraform-aws-components/README.md

 Check out these related projects.

+- [reference-architectures](https://github.com/cloudposse/reference-architectures) - Get up and running quickly with one of our reference architecture using our fully automated cold-start process.
 - [audit.cloudposse.co](https://github.com/cloudposse/audit.cloudposse.co) - Example Terraform Reference Architecture of a Geodesic Module for an Audit Logs Organization in AWS.
 - [prod.cloudposse.co](https://github.com/cloudposse/prod.cloudposse.co) - Example Terraform Reference Architecture of a Geodesic Module for a Production Organization in AWS.
 - [staging.cloudposse.co](https://github.com/cloudposse/staging.cloudposse.co) - Example Terraform Reference Architecture of a Geodesic Module for a Staging Organization in AWS.